 Some of our favorite mobile antivirus options have pretty good parental controls too, and Kaspersky Safe Kids falls squarely into that bracket.
 The child app comes with everything you’d want from a parental control app, including tools to manage and monitor their screen time, the ability to see their real-time location (with geofencing) and battery level, and Facebook activity monitoring.
 You can block access to inappropriate websites, apps, and games, and there’s expert advice from child psychoanalysts for the really tricky stuff.
 Unfortunately, limitations within iOS mean not all these options are available for iPads and iPhones.

 Kaspersky Safe Kids is also one of the cheapest options on this list, at just $15 for a year’s access per device.
-It can get more expensive than other options if you’re installing it on many devices, but if you just need to monitor one, it’s a great budget option.
+It can get more expensive than other options if you’re installing it on many devices, but if you just need to monitor one device, it’s a great budget option.

 - The best free parental control software for PC, Mac, iOS, and Android